featurevisor/featurevisor/docs/use-cases/experiments.md

 ```

 In the `onActivate` handler, we know which feature was activated and which variation was computed for the current user or device.
 From here, we are in full control of sending the event to our analytics platform or any other third-party service for further analysis.

+As an example, you can refer to the guide of [Google Tag Manager](/docs/tracking/google-tag-manager) for tracking purposes.

 {% callout type="note" title="Featurevisor is not an analytics platform" %}
 It is important to understand that Featurevisor is not an analytics platform.
 It is a feature management tool that helps you manage your features and experiments with a Git-based workflow, and helps evaluate your features in your application with its SDKs.